jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Things Won't Change, Until

 Most of our problems started in the 1970's for a reason.
-That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, two car garage home building, unhealthy food eating, univeristy admission test taking lifestyle going.
+That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, two car garage home building, unhealthy food eating, central power station buying, univeristy admission test taking lifestyle going.
 Despite totally new tools, the American way of life hasn't changed.
 It's still the "American Dream" to live in a post World War II baby boomer suburb.

 Our environment, resources, tools are completely different.
 Yet we live the same.
-That's like trying to make a camel live in the Amazon and wondering why it struggles to survive.
+That's like trying to make a camel live in the Amazon.
 There's nothing wrong with either, but they simply aren't adapted to each other.

-Thus, red / blue politics are stuck trying to subsidize a wet and very stubborn camel.
-They fight to keep suburbia alive.
+Darth Blockbuster is the camel.
+He controls adaption, in this case the 1959 suburban lifestyle, that is outdated.
+Rather than return to the drawing board, and try to figure how how to succeed, Darth Blockbuster  co-opts society's rule book to keep himself in power.
+Thus, our red / blue politics is about subsidizing a wet and very selfish camel.

 For example, because university libraries and lecture halls are still considered "formal education", red / blue endlessly debate who should get into university and how the masive expense should be paid.
 Endless battles over affirmative action, student loan rates, and state education subsidies are the result.

-While better tools are ignored.
+All while better tools are ignored.
 Digital tools can educate anyone willing.
 Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Brilliant, The Great Courses, are merely the first new digital education tools.
 They do wonderful jobs, yet are funded for a tiny fraction of formal education, and get no official support.
 We don't teach kids to read or update Wikipedia in schools.
-We don't track their progress in Khan Academy's micro-lessons.
+We don't track student progress in Khan Academy's micro-lessons.
 We defintely don't recognize "degrees" from Udemy, or YouTube, even though most programmers and designers learn far more there then in any college classroom.

-And thus it goes.
-Our politics promotes gas cars, and talks about ending traffic and climate change.
-Our typical homes don't generate a volt of electricity or collect their own water, yet the increase in value.
-We use health insurance but have no idea whose abusing it to cause premiums to keep going up.

 Our society suffers keeping the imagined world of 1959 baby-boomer suburbia going.
-Despite way too much carbon in the atmostphere, gridlocked roads, housing bubble bursts, massive student debt, and horrible individual health, we keep living the same way, under the rules of an old ruling philosophy, written by antagonists to keep the tools they control in power.
+Despite way too much carbon in the atmostphere, gridlocked roads, housing bubble bursts, massive student debt, and horrible individual health, our politics keeps us using gas cars, mass produced homes with no solar panels or water collection built in, super-expensive college education, and very confusing health insurance.
 Our entire climate is changing because our ruling philosophy is not.

 Middle class quality of life, political cooperation, and climate change, won't get better until the extras join the protagonists, step-up to the antagonists, and start to use digital tools that actually solve problems.
 To do that, we need a rule book written from Techvolution.
+Until we do, we're basically camels trying to live in the Amazon.

-We can win Skywalker.
+But don't despaire.
+The good news is, we can win Skywalker.
 I'll show you.

 # A TECHVOLUTION BATTLE SCENE